The Sharpsmart Container Journey

 Within the hospital environment, the volume capacity, positioning and access needs of sharps container vary from ward to ward; from dialysis to critical care, from surgery to cardiology, our interchangeable accessories cater for seamless movement across an entire facility irrespective of the size of container, volume or useage requirements.
 Fixed mounting brackets in patient rooms enable container to be wall mounted for recurring use; the dovetail design at the back of each Daniels container locks downwards onto the bracket to secure the container in place.

-Once Full, Container is
+Once Full, Container is Stored in Transporter

-Once the contianer is full, a service tech scans the container barcode to identify its ward positioning for audit reporting and analysis, and engages the side-locks of the collector to prevent further access.
+Once the container is full, a service tech scans the container barcode to identify its ward positioning for audit reporting and analysis, and engages the side-locks of the collector to prevent further access.
 The container is then moved to wall mounted storage within the ward’s utility room, or bulk-transported on an internal delivery cart to the hospital loading dock.
 At dock level, Daniels transporters optimise storage footprint significantly.
 The process of transferring container directly from a cart into a transporter ensures containers never touch the ground and remain uncontaminated ready for pickup.

-Full Containers Picked Up
+Full Containers Picked Up & Replaced by Daniels

 At its scheduled pickup, a Daniels truck delivers a transporter full of clean (empty) containers, and replaces its load with recently filled containers.
 Repeating step one of the process, Daniels containers are transported in bulk within a Daniels transporter.
 The locked upright positioning ensures contents are not put in jeopardy, transport risks are minimised, and the hospitals’ cradle to grave responsibility is protected.

-to a Daniels Facility
+Transported Safely to a Daniels Facility

 Once Daniels containers return to a Daniels facility, they are still in the same condition in which they left the ward.
 The containers’ leakproof seal has guaranteed no leakage has occurred during transit, its fixed upright positioning has ensured protection of its exterior veneer, its impenetrable casing has ensured there has been no risk of content protrusion, and its secure tamper-proof locks have eliminated unauthorised access at dock level storage and in transport.